Customizing your mailbox.org spam filter settings

 Whenever an e-mail has been flagged as spam by our systems, it will be rejected.
 That means our server will deny accepting the e-mail message and the system at the other end (the client) will issue a delivery failure notice to the sender (the message „bounces“).
 So, the sender will be notified by their own provider if there was a problem with delivering the message.
 It is the same bounce mechanism commonly in place to deal with situations where someone tries to send an e-mail to an address that doesn't exist, for instance when there has been a spelling mistake.

 The setup has mainly two sections:

-Important: The options in area 1 and also the option for blocking executable attachments will always reject messages (except greylisting, this only rejects temporary), if a message matches there (independantly of the settings in area 2).
+Important: The options in the technical filters area always reject messages (except greylisting, this only rejects temporary), if a message matches there (independently of the settings in the content filter section).

 Spam protection through greylisting

 Greylisting is a technique where a mail server will temporarily reject initial connection attempts made by clients that are currently unknown to the server, i.e. those that have never made a connection before.
 Our mail server will react to such connection attempts by sending the equivalent of what would be a „busy“ signal on a telephone line.
 After five minutes have passed, the client is then automatically permitted to try again to deliver the e-mail message.
 Once this happens, the message will be accepted and relayed to the recipient.
 Hence, greylisting means that a message won't be blocked or returned indefinitely – regular messages will always arrive eventually.